martin3000/evohome/README.md

 # Home Assistant Custom Component for Honeywell Evotouch

-_News: I am now working towards getting this component accepted into HA; this is the `custom_component` version, which I plan to keep up-to-date untill all (most?) of its functionality in accepted into HA.
-As of 2018/11/03, only the controller (and not the zones, DHW controller) exist as a HA component._
+_News: I am now working towards getting this component accepted into HA; this is the `custom_component` version, which I plan to keep up-to-date until all (most?) of its functionality in accepted into HA.
+As of 2018/11/12, only the controller (and not the zones, DHW controller) exist as a HA component._

 Support for Honeywell (EU-only) Evohome installations: one controller, multiple heating zones and (optionally) a DHW controller.
 It provides _much_ more functionality that the existing Honeywell climate component

-You _could_ run it alongside the existing `honeywell.py` component (why would you want to?), but you have to edit `honeywell.py`.
+You _could_ run it alongside the existing `honeywell.py` component (why woudl you want to?).
+To run it in tandem with the builtin `evohome.py`componenet, youd'd have to change its name (instructions here: https://github.com/zxdavb/evohome/issues/10).

 Includes support for those of you with multiple locations.
 Use can choose _which_ location with `location_idx:`, and you can even have multiple concurrent locations with the following work-around: https://github.com/zxdavb/evohome/issues/10